Terms and Conditions

 The Provider shall process Customer Personal Data in order to fulfil its obligations under the Contract, in particular for the purposes of conducting psychometric assessment and providing technical support.

 The duration of the processing will be until the earliest of either (i) expiry/termination of the Contract, or (ii) 24 months, or (iii) a request by the Customer to cease processing.

 Personal Data processed by the Provider on the Customer’s behalf in providing the Service is expected to include, but is not limited to, the following types of personal data:

 - First and last name

 - Business or personal phone number

 - Physical address of company/organisation where applicable

-- Online identifiers (including cookie identifiers, connection data, internet protocol addresses and device identifiers, and client identifiers)
+- Online identifiers (including cookie identifiers, connection data, internet protocol addresses and device identifiers, and browser identifiers)

-- data subjects about whom the Provider collects personal data in its provision of the Services; and/or
+- data subjects about whom the Provider collects personal data in its provision of the Services; and

 - data subjects about whom the personal data is transferred to the Provider in connection with the Services by, at the direction of, or on behalf of, the Customer.